-By combining certain food groups you can help your digestion and ultimately improve your health and assist in weight loss.
+Eating fruit on an empty stomach and combining certain food groups can help your digestion and ultimately improve your health and assist in weight loss.

 On the contrary, by combining the wrong foods you can slow or impair your digestion, thus unintentionally releasing toxins in your intestines.
 This creates fermentation and could make your body more susceptible to disease.